Grigory Sokolnikov: Brest-Litovsk Treaty

 After the October Revolution, he was a member of the original delegation led by Joffe sent to Brest-Litovsk to sign a truce with Germany.
 When the truce broke down, and the Germans were advancing through Latvia towards Petrograd, he backed Lenin's line that the Soviet government would have to capitulate, although he saw this as a delaying tactic while they created a Red Army capable of conducting a 'revolutionary war'.

-When the decision was made, on 24 February 1918, no-one wanted to sign the surrender, and Sokolnikov was instructed to lead the delegation, after he had tried in vain to nominate Zinoviev instead.
-He signed the final treaty, angrily and under protest, on 3 March, forecasting that German's expansionism would be short-lived.
+When the decision was made, on 24 February 1918, no one wanted to sign the surrender, and Sokolnikov was instructed to lead the delegation, after he had tried in vain to nominate Zinoviev instead.
+He signed the final treaty, angrily and under protest, on 3 March, forecasting that Germany’s expansionism would be short-lived.
 The German and Austrian diplomats complained that his outburst spoiled the final day of negotiations.
 Sokolnikov later wrote that "the division of labour in capitalist society was brilliantly expressed in this contrast of unceremonial plunder at the front and mannerly gentlemanliness at the green table".

 On 10 May, Sokolnikov told a meeting of the Central Committee that the Germans could not be trusted to honour the treaty, and that it had been a mistake to sign it.
 It required a fierce rebuttal from Lenin to avert the threat of resuming the war.
 Despite his intervention, in June 1918, Sokolnikov led a delegation to Berlin to negotiate a trade treaty with Germany, but the talks were aborted after the assassination of the German ambassador in Moscow, Wilhelm von Mirbach in July.